-Every day, people open their mailboxes to find special credit card offers featuring low interest rates, exciting reward programs and 0% APR balance transfers.
+Every day, people open their mailboxes to find special credit card offers featuring low interest rates, exciting reward programs and 0% intro APR balance transfers.
 If you’ve received a pre-approved credit card offer in the mail, you may be wondering how you became pre-approved and if the card is right for you.
 Here are some things to consider before you apply.

 How do I become pre-approved for a credit card?